Carlos Fermin Fitzcarrald

 he film Fitzcarraldo has been billed as the true story of an eccentric Irishman, Brian Sweeney Fitzgerald, who sought his fortune as a rubber baron in the Peruvian Amazon.
 According to the film, the locals could not pronounce Fitzgerald, hence they called him Fitzcarraldo.
 This film by Werner Herzog, which stars Klaus Kinski and Claudia Cardinale, documents an incredible ordeal that involved moving a 340-ton steam ship over a mountain without the use of special effects.

 rubber baronIn reality, there never was a Brian Sweeney Fitzgerald in Peru and no one (except for Herzog) ever tried to move an intact 340-ton steam ship over a mountain.
-The truth of the matter is that there was a Peruvian named Carlos Fermin Fitzcarrald, a rubber baron who lived in Iquitos; indeed he did move a steam ship over a mountain, but he had sense enough to dismantle it and take it piece by piece, unlike the director Herzog who had an indigenous crew transport the ship intact.
+The truth of the matter is that there was a Peruvian named Carlos Fermin Fitzcarrald, a rubber baron who lived in Iquitos.
+According to the Municipality of Carlos Fermín Fitzcarrald, Carlos Fermín Fitzcarrald was the son of an American (not Irish) father and a Peruvian mother.
+Indeed Fitzcarrald did move a steam ship over a mountain, but he had sense enough to dismantle it and take it piece by piece, unlike the director Herzog who had an indigenous crew transport the ship intact.

 Brian Sweeney FitgeraldSimilarly, Klaus Kinski, almost gave up his life during the filming of Fitzcarraldo.
 Known as a temperamental actor, he constantly argued with Herzog and he threatened to leave the film set before finishing.
 Kinski was a constant source of tension as he argued with Herzog and other members of the film crew.
 Moreover, he seriously upset the indigenous extras.
-In his documentary film My Best Friend, Herzog tells how one of the indigenous chiefs offered to kill Kinski for him.
+In his German-language documentary film My Best Fiend (German: Mein liebster Feind, literally My Dearest Enemy), Herzog tells how one of the indigenous chiefs offered to kill Kinski for him.
 In addition, Herzog relates how he himself threatened Kinski and told the cantankerous actor that if Kinski proceeded with his threat to leave the set, that Herzog would kill Kinski and then commit suicide.

 The movie Fitzcarraldo originally casted Jason Robards in the title role.
 However, Robards became sick during the filming and was subsequently replaced by Klaus Kinski.
 Interestingly, Mick Jagger of Rolling Stones fame originally had a role playing Fitzcarraldo's assistant.
 When Robards left due to illness, almost half of the film had already been shot.
 With the loss of Jason Robards, the entire film had to be reshot from the beginning.
 More bad luck followed when Mick Jagger left the film to go on tour with the Stones.
 Subsequently, Jagger's character was deleted from the reshoot.
 At one point, Werner Herzog himself considered playing the character of Fitzcarraldo.
 Eventually, Klaus Kinski agreed to play the part.
 The film was then reshot in German, rather than the original english.